SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 .. rst-class:: experimental

-.. py:data:: apply_rotational_cleaning
+.. py:data:: initial_rotational_cleaning

   :default: `False`

   * If `False`, do not apply rotational cleaning.
   * If `True`, use the picsar library to do the rotational cleaning.

-  Rotational cleaning correct field initialization in spectral space in order to make sure that the fields at `t=0` are a valid solution of the Maxwell equation.
+  Rotational cleaning corrects field initialization in spectral space in order to make sure that the fields at `t=0` are a valid solution of the Maxwell equation.
   This operation is only supported in AM geometry and with picsar spectral solver.
   It requires a FFTW of the full domain on a single MPI process so very large simulations may face problems with this procedure.